ejp-rd-vp/cde-in-box/README.md

 ### Configuring data transformation services

+#### Preparing input data

+The transformation services take `CSV` as input files.
+We provide `CSV` template for each CDE modules.
+To learn more about these `CSV` templates please click [here](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/YARRRML_Transform_Templates).

 #### Configuring configuration and data folders

 **Step 1:** Create the following folder structure, relative to where you plan to keep your pre and post-transformed data: